Hars15kth/Omnigent-MEO-Mathematically-extended-omnigent--blackbox-reproduction/README.md

 **MEO makes Omnigent substantially more capable at being a supervisor.**

-The black-box reproduction handoff allows Omnigent builders to evaluate that statement directly:
+The black-box reproduction handoff allows anyone to evaluate that statement directly:

 1. understand the intervention;
 2. inspect MEO's archived operational treatment evidence;